cloudposse/docs/content/reference-architectures/_index.md

 1. [Introduction]({{< relref "reference-architectures/introduction.md" >}}) - Introduction to Cloud Posse reference architectures and best practices

-2. [Cold Start]({{< relref "reference-architectures/cold-start.md" >}}) - Describes the `cold start` process, when you start with just one master AWS account and provision infrastructure for different stages
+2. [Cold Start]({{< relref "reference-architectures/cold-start.md" >}}) - Describes the *cold start* process, when we start with just one master AWS account and provision infrastructure for different stages

 3. [Notes on Using Multiple AWS Accounts]({{< relref "reference-architectures/notes-on-multiple-aws-accounts.md" >}}) - Describes why Cloud Posse recommends using multiple AWS accounts to provision infrastructure into different environments